named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 Helpers are very important components of ndnSIM, especially for writing simulation scenarios.
 The following summarizes helpers and their basic usage.

-CcnxStackHelper
+NdnStackHelper
 ---------------

-:ndnsim:`CcnxStackHelper` is used to install ndnSIM network stack on requested nodes, as well to provide a simple way configure several important parameters of NDN simulation.
+:ndnsim:`NdnStackHelper` is used to install ndnSIM network stack on requested nodes, as well to provide a simple way configure several important parameters of NDN simulation.

 Example::

-   CcnxStackHelper ccnxHelper;
+   NdnStackHelper ndnHelper;
    NodeContainer nodes;
    ...
-   ccnxHelper.Install (nodes);
+   ndnHelper.Install (nodes);

 Forwarding strategy
 +++++++++++++++++++